Abus00/Authentication-Usability-Testing/README.md

 - **Node.js**: [Download here](https://nodejs.org/)
 - **npm**: Comes bundled with Node.js
 - **OpenSSL**: Pre-installed on most Linux and macOS systems.
 For Windows, you can install it using [these instructions](https://wiki.openssl.org/index.php/Binaries).

-For the Email-Only login, an account for MailTrap, which you can [create here](https://mailtrap.io).
+- **MailTrap Account**: For the Email-Only Login method, you need a MailTrap account, which you can [create here](https://mailtrap.io).

 The project is configured for local use only, and thus has specified ports for both backend and frontend.
-A change in any of the configurational files therefore requires updates in other files as well.
+A change in any of the configurational files within the backend or frontend - like the .env - therefore requires an update in the respective file of the other part of the application.

 ---